Bottom dealing

 Bottom dealing or base dealing is a sleight of hand technique in which the bottom card from a deck of playing cards is dealt instead of the top card.
 It is used by magicians as a type of card illusion, and by card sharps and mechanics, and as a method of cheating in poker or other card games.
+The first reference of this move was published in 1553 by Baldassarre Castiglione.The first published guide to the bottom deal was published in 1902 by S. W. Erdnase.

 The deck is typically held in a modified mechanic's grip in the dealer's non-dominant hand.
 The dealer slides the top card partially off the deck as if to deal it, while the dominant hand instead takes hold of the bottom card.
 The card is snapped away from the deck while the top card is reset.

 Unless the dealer is particularly skilled at bottom dealing, the technique produces a slightly different sound from standard dealing, and the second-to-bottom card may be drawn slightly out of place.
-This is called a "hanger."
+This is called a "hanger".

 Bottom dealing and second dealing both have application in performance magic.

 Bottom dealing experts include Persi Diaconis, Darwin Ortiz, Steve Forte, Daniel Madison, Jason England and Richard Turner.